-- A. the reasonably anticipated functions of the proposed borough; - B. the reasonably anticipated expenses of the proposed borough; - C. the ability of the proposed borough to generate and collect revenue at the local level; - D. the reasonably anticipated income of the proposed borough; - E. the feasibility and plausibility of the anticipated operating and capital budgets of the proposed borough through the period extending one full fiscal year beyond the reasonably anticipated date - i.
-For receipt of the final organization grant under AS 29.05.190 - ii.
-For completion of the transition set out in AS 29.05.130-29.05.140 & 3 AAC 110.900; and - iii.
-On which the proposed borough will make its first full local contribution required under AS 14.17.410(b)(2)
+- A. the reasonably anticipated functions of the proposed borough; - B. the reasonably anticipated expenses of the proposed borough; - C. the ability of the proposed borough to generate and collect revenue at the local level; - D. the reasonably anticipated income of the proposed borough; - E. the feasibility and plausibility of the anticipated operating and capital budgets of the proposed borough through the period extending one full fiscal year beyond the reasonably anticipated date

-3 AAC 110.055 Resources
+3 AAC 110.055.
+Resources continued . . .